realulim/Bornemisza-DS/README.md

 - is clustered via Erlang over a private network

 #### Frontend: single page application
-- lean approach for pin-pointed functionality: Riot.js framework, Grapnel router and qwest XHR2 engine (38 KB total)
+- lean approach for pin-pointed functionality: Riot.js framework, Grapnel router and qwest XHR2 engine (<40 KB total)
 - is fully responsible for the UI, only talks to the backend for data and business logic
 - self-service user registration with email confirmation

 #### Edge Server: HAProxy
-- terminates SSL in front of the private networks
+- terminates TLS in front of the private networks
-- load balancing of frontend and Payara cluster
+- load balancing for frontend and app cluster, failover for db cluster

 #### High Availability: Bird, Monit
 - nodes are monitored and taken in and out of service on the routing or application layer

 #### Security: acme.sh, ufw
-- nodes automatically create and manage SSL certificates from Letsencrypt
+- nodes automatically create and manage TLS certificates from Letsencrypt
 - Firewall blocks everything except white-listed traffic

 ## Provisioning